 Can my spouse and I both get the same bank bonus?

-As long as both you and your spouse or partner meet the requirements established by the bank offering a bonus and it isn’t prohibited, you can both earn the same bank bonus from the same bank.
+As long as you and your spouse or partner meet the requirements established by the bank offering a bonus and it isn’t prohibited, you can earn the same bank bonus from the same bank.

 You can each earn multiple bonuses from several banks as well, so don’t limit yourself.